-2. If the maternal transport occurs out of region due to mother's preference, RPC of birth does back transport.
+2. If the maternal transport occurs out of region due to mother's preference RPC of birth does back transport.

-Example: Mother from Carrollton wants to be brought to Atlanta for her high-risk delivery, therefore baby back transported to Carrollton by Atlanta.
+Example: Mother from Carrollton wants to be brought to Atlanta for her high-risk delivery; baby is back transported to Carrollton by Atlanta.

 3. Mother referred to a private hospital out of region, bypassing the RPC.
-Baby back transported by RPC of birth.
+Baby back transported by RPC of the region of birth.